- You can compare placement availability across Zones for the same instance type.

 - Recommended.
 Zones where you already operate at least one cluster and capacity is Likely available for your request.

 - Other capacity zones.
 Every other General Access Zone that returned a placement result for your request.
 If no Zones are recommended, this section is called All capacity zones instead.
-If no Zones at all return a placement result, you see a callout that reads “No zones match your request.
+If no Zones return a placement result, you see a callout that reads “No zones match your request.
 Try a different instance type or Node count.”

 - The Zone name.